5 Steps to Get into College with a Bad GPA

 If you start thinking about college applications early enough, you may have a year or two to improve your grades, ace certain exams, and boost your GPA.
 However, if it is already the summer before your senior year, you may not be able to make significant changes to your grades and you can't retake your final two years of high school.
 So, how can you raise your GPA?
 By beginning your college career at a two-year community college.

-You can thus spend two years at a community college earning outstanding marks and using those grades to make yourself a stronger candidate for transfer to another school.
-Furthermore, community institutions provide exceptional educational value, so your college career will be less expensive.
+So, you can spend a couple of years at a community college, get awesome grades, and use those to make yourself a better candidate for transferring to another school.
+Plus, community colleges offer great educational value, which means your college journey will be more affordable.

 3. Concentrate on Your Narrative Journey